 Install WooCommerce on Cloud

-First of all, you need to create a Varnish enabled WooCommerce store, so that, you can enable WordPress Multisite on it.
+First of all, you need to create a Varnish-enabled WooCommerce store, so that you can enable WordPress Multisite on it.
 Cloudways offers 1-click WooCommerce hosting.
-This detailed guide illustrates how to install WooCommerce.
+This detailed guide illustrates how to set up a WooCommerce store.

-Once you have set up pre-configured Varnish enabled WooCommerce store, the next step is to enable WordPress Multisite on it.
+Once you have set up a pre-configured Varnish-enabled WooCommerce store, the next step is to enable WordPress Multisite on it.